motherjones/story-tools/README.md

 # Mother Jones's Storytelling Tools

+Each tool has a README page, which is like a user's manual.
+The README will have a link to a spreadsheet template that shows you how your project's data needs to look to work with the tool.
+Open that link, then go to File > Make a Copy.
+Name your project, then go to File > Move to Folder > Mother Jones Drive, and then whatever beat folder your project should go in.

+Replace the data in the spreadsheet with the data for your project.
+Different tools have different rules around changing column names, order, and so on.
+Check the README for these rules.

+When you've replaced the demo data with your project data, go to File > Publish to the Web and publish just the sheet with your data.
+Make sure that automatic republishing is turned on.
+Notice the URL that's created after you hit Publish; you'll need that later.

+Grab a copy of the tool you want from Mother Jones's GitHub page.
+Open up the copy's files in a text editor (a program for editing HTML, CSS, and javascript files).
+Open up the spreadsheet template

 ## Setting Up Your Machine

 To use these tools, there are a few things you'll need to download or set up on your machine.